Vlhermitte/3D-Reconstruction/README.md

 ## Data
 The images used in this project were taken using another project of mine : [LensDistortionOpenGL](https://github.com/Vlhermitte/LensDistortionOpenGL)

-It is assumed that the images are already undistorted and that we know the FOV of the cameras which allows us to calculate the intrinsic matrices K.
+It is assumed that we already know the FOV of the cameras which allows us to calculate the intrinsic matrices K.

 ## Results
 The results are shown in the following images: